isc-projects/kea/doc/guide/classify.rst

        ...
    }

-The following example shows restricting access to a DHCPv6 subnet.
+The following example shows how to restrict access to a DHCPv6 subnet.
 This configuration will restrict use of the addresses 2001:db8:1::1 to 2001:db8:1::FFFF to members of the "Client_enterprise" class.